Maria Teresa Rafaela of Spain: Infanta of Spain

 Born at the Royal Alcazar of Madrid in Spain, she was the second daughter of King Philip V of Spain and Queen Elisabeth Farnese.
 Baptised María Teresa Antonia Rafaela she was an Infanta of Spain (infanta de España) by birth and was granted the style of address of Royal Highness.
 She was known as María Teresa Rafaela, though sometimes just referred to as Maria Teresa.

 Prior to her marriage, the Spanish and French royal courts had been on poor terms: the Spanish had been greatly insulted by the French in 1725 when the engagement between Louis XV and Infanta Mariana Victoria of Spain, elder sister of Maria Teresa, was broken off.
 Louis XV had instead married Marie Leszczyńska and by her fathered the Dauphin, Louis.
 The marriage between the Infanta María Teresa Rafaela and the Dauphin was announced in August 1739 after the marriage of Louise-Élisabeth of France (sister of the Dauphin) and Infante Felipe of Spain (brother of María Teresa Rafaela) the same month.
 Under the influence of her mother Elisabeth Farnese, María Teresa Rafaela was not to go to France until she reached a more mature age.

+She was raised under the supervision of her Aya, María de las Nieves.